 - International operations in complex environments.

-- Digital infrastructures without redundancy.
+- Digital infrastructure without redundancy.

-The real risk is not failing to have a plan.
-It is discovering during a crisis that nobody truly knows how to execute it.
+“The real risk is not failing to have a plan.
+It is discovering, in the middle of a crisis, that nobody truly knows how to execute it.”

-— ACK3 SOC Team Analysis
+— ACK3® SOC Team Analysis

 Key risks organizations should consider in 2026

-| Risk | Potential Impact | Typical Examples |
+| Risk | Potential impact | Typical examples | 2026 trend |

 |---|---|---|